Innovative ways to encourage people to pray

 - Pray through the alphabet.
 Think of a name of God or a characteristic of God that begins with each letter.
 Or use each letter as a prompt for a certain person for whom you can pray.

-- Check out Upper Room's prayer methods and register for their prayer challenge.
+- Check out Upper Room's prayer methods.

 Provide opportunities to pray